lestrrat-go/jwx/docs/20-global-settings.md

 ## Switching to a faster JSON library

-By default we use the standard library's `encoding/json` for all of our JSON needs.
+By default, we use the standard library's `encoding/json` for all of our JSON needs.
 However, if performance for parsing/serializing JSON is really important to you, you might want to enable [github.com/goccy/go-json](https://github.com/goccy/go-json) by enabling the `jwx_goccy` tag.

 ```shell